pointybeard-archives/pagesfield/README.md

 2. Enable it by selecting the "Field: Page Select Box", choose Enable from the with-selected menu, then click Apply.

 3. You can now add the "Page Select Box" field to your sections.

-## Changelog

-**1.4**

-- Added ability to set field to required/not required
-- Fixes a number of issues on the Github tracker.

-**1.3**

-- Added page type filter option.

-**1.2**

-- Publish select box will use page ID's instead of handles.
-This solves problem where 2 pages share the same handle, but only one shows up due to the clash.

-**1.1**

-- Fixed sorting